About the program

 - Copies of English language scores (TOEFL, IELTS, or PTE) if they are required in your applications.
 Photocopies and digital copies are acceptable.
 Note: This is in addition to the scores that you submit to Graduate Admissions.

 This program is approved for financial aid.
-To begin the financial aid process, visit SDSU’s Financial Aid webpage.
-There, you'll be able to access to the Free Application for Federal Student Aid (FAFSA).
+To begin the financial aid process, visit the the Office of Financial Aid and Scholarships website.
+There, you'll be able to access the Free Application for Federal Student Aid (FAFSA).

 We encourage you to apply for financial aid as soon as possible.